kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/02-client-side/01-create-react-app.md

 `$ npx create-react-app client`

+##### NEW (as of 8/8/2018) Create React App 2
+* Migrate from create react app 1 to 2
+1. Go to the root folder of the project
+2. Open `package.json` file
+3. Go under dependencies and locate “react-scripts”
+4. Change the version to 2.0.3
+5. Install with `$ npm i`

+`$ npm i`

 ### Good app organization
 * We have a folder called `server` that holds all our server side stuff (`Node.js`, `Express`, `Mongoose`)
 * We also have a folder called `client` that holds all our client side stuff (`React`)